The offbeat bride: Avalon, makeup artist

 Our biggest challenge: Our biggest challenge occurred early in the day, after picking up our flowers and starting the drive to the venue, Daniel had sudden chest pains.
 We ended up in the ER for two plus hours getting EKGs and bloodwork while our friends (fake officiant and P.O.C.) frantically called us to see where we were, as our car contained all of the table settings, centerpieces, guestbook, some of the food, liquor, etc.

-Fortunately, his tests came back ok (stress?), and our friends overcompensated for our delay once we arrived.
+Fortunately, his tests came back ok (maybe it was just stress?), and our friends overcompensated for our delay once we arrived.
 We only had to rush getting dressed and doing hair/makeup.
 Whew.
 We are so grateful for our friends Mark, Rita, Mae and Jared.
 They really saved us!

 My favorite moment: Seeing friends I hadn't seen in over five years all gathered together in one place, and hugging each of them after the ceremony (only crying point of the day.
 Seeing my beautiful sister who'd flown in from Chicago to attend the wedding.
 Reading the vows I'd re-written at least eighty times to Daniel and hearing the vows he'd written for me.
 Daniel's father's heartfelt toast during the reception.
 Slow dancing with Daniel to "All is Full of Love" by Bjork and "Fade Into You" by Mazzy Star, and so on.